The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplists for Modern Hardware

-Near-memory processing (NMP) is becoming popular to alleviate memory bottleneck.
-Choe et al.~~\cite{choe2022hybrids} present a hybrid skiplist for near-memory processing.
-The hybrid structure is managed by two sets of threads: host CPU and near-memory compute unit and the total accessible main memory includes host-accessible memory and NMP-capabable memory.
-The data structure is split into two parts managed by those two sets of threads.
+{\bf HybriDS~\cite{choe2022hybrids}.} Choe et al.~\cite{choe2022hybrids} present a hybrid skiplist for near-memory processing.
+The hybrid structure is managed by two sets of threads: Host CPU and near-memory compute unit and the total accessible main memory includes host-accessible memory and NMP-capabable memory.
+The data structure is split into two parts managed by these two sets of threads.
 With the hierarchical nature of the skiplist, the upper levels are placed in the host-managed portion to have an approximate size of the last-level cache, and the remaining levels are kept in NMP cores.

-A technique, termed {\em flat-combining }~\cite{hendler2010flat, choe2019concurrent, liu2017concurrent}, is used for supporting concurrency in the NMP portion.
-Flat-combining data structures have a single combiner thread to apply operations on the skiplist.
-Each concurrent thread posts its operation requests in the publication list.
-The publication list is used for sending and retrieving requests.
+Flat-combining~\cite{hendler2010flat}, described in Section~\ref{subsubsec:lock-based}, is adopted to support concurrency in the NMP portion.
 The NMP core is single-threaded, and the combiner thread iterates over the list to check for the unserved requests.
-Insertions are applied to the NMP-managed portion first while deletions are applied to the host-managed portion first.
+Inserts are applied to the NMP-managed portion first while deletes are applied to the host-managed portion first.
+The hybrid skiplist is compared against an NMP-based skiplist~\cite{choe2019nmp} and a lock-free non-NMP~skiplist\cite{fraser2004practical}.
+The hybrid skiplist outperforms its opponents under the YCSB benchmark with different numbers of threads, and has relative advantage with more concurrent operations~\cite{choe2022hybrids}.